lokenx/themoviedbsearch/README.md

 ## Features
 - Search form for searching TheMovieDB
-- Returns Movies and TV shows side by side
+- Choose to search either Movies or TV Shows

 ## Installation